herokuprojects666/kochava/readme.md

 To run the app in production mode type in NODE_ENV=production node index.js .
 This will run the app with all the minified files located in /gen directory.
 Note : make sure to run grunt populate if you haven't yet otherwise the required files won't exist!

-This app was built with underscorejs, nodejs, expressjs, grunt, mongodb, with minimal support from other libraries.

 The app search page is located at the root URL (/)

 The chart page is located at /chart